The Best Smoky Eye for Your Eye Shape (It’s Easier Than You Think)November 01, 2019

 When your eyes are close together, makeup is a great way to create an illusion of them being farther apart The trick is to use light colors on the inside part of your eyelid and concentrate dark colors on the outside for maximum smoke effect!

-The Maybelline Expertwear Eye Shadow Trios in Impeccable Greys is an easy to use guide for your eye shape.
+The Maybelline City Mini Eyeshadow Palette in Concrete Runway is an easy to use palette for your eye shape.
 Just divide your eye into thirds and apply the base (lightest shade) to your lid, concentrating on the inner corner.
-Blend your medium shade in from the middle of your lid outward and use the darkest color on the very outer corner of your eye, extending the shadow outward a little to counterbalance the closeness!
+Blend your medium shade in from the middle of your lid outward and use the darkest color on the very outer corner of your eye, extending the shadow outward a little to balance out the closeness!

 Instead, using a medium shade (try the light brown in the Lancôme Color Design 5 Pan Eyeshadow Palette in Kissed by Gold), brush it on from the outer corner of your eye and bring the color up and over the entire hooded area, causing a receding effect.
 Brush the same shade along your lower lash line as well.
 Then take your contour shade and layer it on top of the medium one, but do not extend the color all the way across — this is merely to accentuate the depth of your smoky eye!
 Using the highlighter in the shadow palette, highlight the inner corner of your lower lash line and your brow bone (just a tad!) to create a break between your eyes and eyebrows, making your eyes appear wide open!

 Your lids tend to have more of a flat surface, with little to no crease at all, but that doesn’t stop you from creating a fire, smoky eye look!
 Since your brow bone is also less defined, the trick is to create dimension by using various shades that work on a dark to light gradient (think ombré!).